menu iconknow your dna logosearch icon

 Behavioral traits or behavioral characteristics refer to the way a person acts.
 Unlike physical traits, they are not as easy to observe.

-A person’s behavior is partly influenced by their genetics.
-Upbringing and the environment can change this over time.
+Genetics partly influences a personโ€™s behavior.
+Upbringing and your environment can change this over time.

 Being Left or Right Handed